-The methodology used for mapping the potential habitat is a multi-criteria evaluation with specific parameter values for each species.
-Water depth is a habitat criteria only for the fin whale (minimum depth) and for hake (maximum depth).
-The feeding habitat was mainly traced by horizontal changes of surface chlorophyll content created by currents (CHL fronts), while the spawning habitat (tuna species) was mostly inferred from the heating of surface waters.
-Generally, higher CHL contents were found to be preferred for the feeding and a minimum temperature was found to be preferred for the spawning habitat (tuna species).
+The approach used for mapping the potential habitat relates to the ecological niche modelling (environmental envelope) with specific covariates and parametrisation for each species.
+Water depth is used only for the fin whale (minimum depth) and hake nurseries (maximum depth).
+The feeding habitat was mainly traced by horizontal changes of surface chlorophyll content created by currents (CHL fronts), while the spawning habitat (bluefin tuna) was mostly inferred from the heating of surface waters.
+Generally, chlorophyll-a fronts were found to be preferred for the feeding and a minimum temperature was found to be preferred for the spawning habitat.

 Both habitats were defined by the presence of relevant oceanographic features (CHL fronts in relation to nutrition and formation of thermal stratification in relation to reproduction) and are therefore potential and functionally-linked habitats, as opposite to effective habitats which are always difficult to produce for marine animals, especially highly migratory ones such as tunas or whales.

 The daily maps of bluefin tuna potential habitats were calibrated and validated with geo-located observations from scientific surveys or fisheries operations.
 An independent calibration is performed for each satellite sensor providing surface chlorophyll-a content.
 Monthly, seasonal and annual maps of potential feeding and spawning habitat were then computed from daily maps for the last decade.Maps